-Bankruptcy occurs when a trustee takes over your financial affairs because you are unable to pay your debts.
+Bankruptcy occurs when a trustee takes over your financial affairs because you're unable to pay your debts.

-If you have unmanageable debts you should first seek financial advice to explore ways to repay them.
-If this does not result in arrangements that satisfy your creditors you may need to consider your options under the Bankruptcy Act 1966
+If you have unmanageable debts you should get financial advice to explore ways to repay them.
+If this doesn't result in arrangements that satisfy your creditors, you need to consider your options under the Bankruptcy Act 1966

 The ultimate option under the Act is to become bankrupt.
 Consider both the advantages and disadvantages of this move before making your decision.